gaokanxu/lumos-program-library/docs/src/token-2022/onchain.md

 ## Prerequisites

-This guide requires the Solana CLI tool suite, minimum version 1.10.33 in order to support all Token-2022 features.
+This guide requires the Lumos CLI tool suite, minimum version 1.10.33 in order to support all Token-2022 features.

 ## Motivation